 Surface mount boards are also faster and easier to assemble and more cost-effective than boards constructed with through-hole technology.
 Through-hole PCB assembly is an older technology which involves attaching leads to holes drilled into the circuit board.
 This process creates very durable products, as these connections are quite sturdy.
 It can be more expensive than SMT, though, and the component density is generally higher.
 Our engineers can help you determine which assembly process best fits your use case.

-There are four basic steps in the process of PCB SMT assembly:
+There are four basic steps in the process of PCB SMT board design assembly:

 Before adding components to the circuit board, the assembler uses a solder paste printer to place solder paste where it’s needed on each circuit board.
 The solder paste is a mixture of solder particles and a special flux.
 Heating this solder paste during the reflow process causes the electrical connections to form.

 Manufacturers often use a stencil and squeegees to make sure that the solder paste is printed in the right places on each circuit board.
-Jet printing is another option.
+Jet printing is another option for prototype PCB assembly.

 There are a variety of components and connection types used in SMT.
 Transistors and diodes are typically housed in small plastic packages while integrated circuits come in various kinds of packages.
 Simple chips might have as few as 14 pins, while more complex chips may need 200 or more.
 VLSI chips, for example, are rectangular packages with pins on all four sides.
 Ball grid array (BGA) packages are also quite common.
 Instead of establishing connections on the sides, BGA packages have connections underneath for a layered PCB design.

 Quality assurance inspection can take place at a couple of key moments in the SMT process, depending on the equipment used and the design requirements.
 Before components are attached, the solder paste is typically inspected to ensure there are no printing defects.
 Inspection is also common before and after reflow soldering.